 Can an Independent Contractor File a Workers’ Comp Claim?

-Persons working as independent contractors are generally not entitled to workers’ compensation benefits.
+Persons working for law firm as independent contractors are generally not entitled to workers’ compensation benefits.
 Typically, it’s because they are not considered workers of that firm.
 However, they can still be eligible for workers’ compensation from their respective employers.
 The only exception is if the person is self-employed or works for an employer who doesn’t have compensation insurance.

 What is My Boca Raton Florida Workers’ Compensation Claim Worth?